 High Hopes

 It was a beautiful weekend.
-I had two whole days off, two glorious days of 80-degree weather that I was to spend studying obstetrics and gynecology.
+I had two whole days off, two glorious days of 80-degree weather

 What did I do instead?
 Work on gardening.
 Really.
 The whole weekend.